HristijanGjorgjioski/memories/README.md

 ## Important
   When you use the app please be patinet.
 Posts may be loading slower beacuse I use free sites for deployment, and therefore the requests are slower.

+  I will continue to work on this project in next few weeks!

 # Thank you!!